morefigs/stoppy/README.md

 A precise and lightweight stopwatch built on top of `perf_counter`.
 Stopwatch can be used as a direct replacement for `perf_counter` that returns absolute timing starting from zero.

-The stopwatch can optionally be started automatically by calling `time` instead of `start`, which can streamline usage when polling the time repeatedly.
+The stopwatch can optionally be started automatically by calling `time(True)` instead of `start()`, which can streamline usage when polling the time repeatedly.

 ## Installation